neha-ann/Minimal_Chat/README.md

 # minimal_chat

-A new Flutter project.
+A new Flutter project created by Neha

 ## Getting Started